-When you add text over photos, that’s a pretty big trend in the lettering community.
-Have you ever wondered how to create these stunning pictures with your lettering as an overlay?
-In this tutorial, we’ll guide you through from scanning your lettering to adding it into a creative program like Photoshop, or Pixlr.
+Adding calligraphy or script over photos is a pretty big trend in the lettering community.
+Have you ever wondered how to create these stunning pictures with your own hand-lettering as an overlay?
+In this tutorial, we’ll guide you through from scanning your lettering to adding it into a creative program like Pixlr or Photoshop.

 What You’ll Need

 – A text or lettering piece